MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 1. Sign in to the [Microsoft Defender Security Center](https://securitycenter.windows.com/).
 1. Select **Settings**, then select **Offboarding** under the **Endpoint** heading.
 1. Select **Windows 10 and 11** for the operating system and **Microsoft Endpoint Configuration Manager current branch and later** for the deployment method.
-   - Using the **Windows 10 and 11** option ensures that all devices in the collection are offboarded and the MMA is uninstalled when needed.
+   - Using the **Windows 10 and 11** option ensures that all devices in the collection are off boarded and the MMA is uninstalled when needed.
 1. Download the compressed archive (.zip) file and extract the contents.
 Offboarding files are valid for 30 days.

 1. In the Configuration Manager console, navigate to **Assets and Compliance** > **Endpoint Protection** > **Microsoft Defender ATP Policies** and select **Create Microsoft Defender ATP Policy**.
 The policy wizard opens.